The Story of Rhyl Kitchen Classroom

 As a result, staff were forced to teach cookery in the classrooms, carrying equipment from room to room.
 This severely limited the range of our teaching and our pupils had no access to ovens and hobs.
 We were also unable to offer high quality food education workshops to the parents and wider community.

 We were also motivated by some of the health inequalities in the area served by our school.
 Rhyl is in the Haverstock Ward of Camden, where diet-related disease is one of the biggest causes of illness and premature death.
-Latest stats this year showed that 45.9% of Year Six pupils display excessive weight (29% are obese) compared with a national average of 33.5%.
+Recent statistics, for example, showed that 45.9% of Year Six pupils display excessive weight (29% are obese) compared with a national average of 33.5%.
 Child poverty is extremely high, with 51% of children living in income deprived households compared to 21.8% nationwide.
-Later in life, premature causes of death in this area from circulatory disease and coronary heart disease are notably high, as illustrated in the table below.
+Later in life, premature causes of death in this area from circulatory disease and coronary heart disease are notably high.
 Early intervention with families at primary age is crucial to reduce this.

 The founder of Rhyl Kitchen Classroom and teacher at the school, Tom Moggach, had the idea of building a teaching kitchen in the middle of our garden and school car park.
 This seemed to be a good solution for making best use of the space for the benefit of the pupils at Rhyl.